Samsung

 Samsung Q8C review: Curved screen

-This is likely to be personal preference, but we - or this writer, at least — prefers flat TVs to curved ones.
-The curve produces strange reflections which warp distractingly across the screen when you move your head, and the shape of the TV feels at odds with the efforts Samsung has made with Ambient Mode to make it blend into its surroundings.
+This is likely to be personal preference, but we—or this writer, at least—prefer flat TVs to curved ones.
+The curve produces strange reflections that warp distractingly across the screen when you move your head, and the shape of the TV feels at odds with the efforts Samsung has made with Ambient Mode to make it blend into its surroundings.

-That said, if you sit dead-center then the experience is slightly more immersive thanks to the subtle curve.
-Samsung's Q8FN is the flat-screens alternative to this model, but unfortunately misses out on the neat One Connect box, opting for a cable-management system on the back of the TV itself instead.
+That said, if you sit dead center, the experience is slightly more immersive thanks to the subtle curve.
+Samsung's Q8FN is the flat-screen alternative to this model, but unfortunately, it misses out on the neat One Connect box, opting for a cable-management system on the back of the TV itself instead.

 Samsung Q8C review: Controls and smart features

-Finally, the Samsung Q8C has all of the smart and connected features you'd expect from a high-end television.
-Connect it to your router or Wi-Fi network and there's Netflix, Amazon Prime Video, Spotify, YouTube and a wide range of TV and music streaming services.
+Finally, the Samsung Q8C has all of the smarts and connected features you'd expect from a high-end television.
+Connect it to your router or Wi-Fi network, and you'll find Netflix, Amazon Prime Video, Spotify, YouTube, and a wide range of TV and music streaming services.

 There is also a web browser, news apps, and Samsung SmartThings.
 Connect the TV to your existing SmartThings hub and smart home devices, and you can control them (and any scenes you've created) from the TV's own interface.